pnp/sp-dev-fx-webparts/samples/react-azfunc-vimeo/README.md

 }
 ```

-A detailed step by step guide on this Azure Function can be found on the blog post: [An Azure Function for an Web Part](https://n8d.at/blog/an-azure-function-for-an-smart-stupid-web-part-part-2/).
+A detailed step by step guide on this Azure Function can be found on the blog post: [An Azure Function for a Web Part](https://n8d.at/blog/an-azure-function-for-an-smart-stupid-web-part-part-2/).

 #### Run Azure Function